nyirobalazs/epilepsy-prediction-with-machine-learning/README.md

 ## Background

-Epilepsy is a disorder affecting nearly 50 million people worldwide, of whom 60-80 thousand live in our country.
+Epilepsy is a disorder affecting nearly 50 million people worldwide.
 It is a disorder of the brain in which neurons fire synchronously, either locally or globally, when released from inhibition, triggering a seizure.
 This symptom not only affects their family life, relationships and work, but if left untreated, it can also threaten them daily with severe injuries - suffered during seizures - that can result in an epileptic patient being 2-3 times more likely to die prematurely than their non-epileptic peers.
 To make matters worse, 50-75,000 of these people die from a specific form of epilepsy - SUDEP (sudden death during a seizure) - which could be significantly reduced by daily monitoring and seizure recognition with appropriate support.

 ## Project